JySa65/ethereum-hd-wallet-api/README.md

 # Ethereum HD Wallet API

-## Rest API that manages an Ethereum Herarchical Deterministic Wallet built on ExpressJS.
+## Rest API that manages an Ethereum Herarchical Deterministic Wallet built with TypeScript and ExpressJS.

 ### Features:
-* Generate and store addresses from Mnemonic
+* Generate addresses from an existing Mnemonic Phrases
-* Watch incomming ERC-20 transfers for stored addresses
+* Store generated addresses in a Mongo Collection
-* Notify transfers by webhook
+* Monitor incomming ERC-20 token transfers for stored addresses